evmos/docs/docs/protocol/concepts/gas-and-fees.md

     Evmos refunds a fraction (at least 50% by default) of the unused gas for EVM transactions to approximate the current behavior on Ethereum.
 [Why not always 100%?](https://github.com/evmos/ethermint/issues/1085)

-3. Revenue Module

-    Evmos developed the Revenue Module as a way to reward developers for creating useful dApps—any contract that is registered with Evmos’ Revenue Module rewards a fraction of the transaction fee (currently 95%) from each transaction that interacts with the contract to the contract developer.
-Validators and delegators earn the remaining portion.

 ### Detailed Timeline

 1. Nodes execute the previous block and run the `EndBlock` hook